Rhh98/GAMS-MIRO/Allocate/Allocate.md

 the unknown result in previous testing in batch size equal to 1.
 The number of batches should be no more than the runsize of the lab.

-• Kits left in centers: The kits that are not allocated to labs in each center.
+• Kits left in centers: A bar charts showing the kits that are not allocated to labs in each center of each prevalence.

 • alltest/leftover/pcplus scalar: "alltest" denotes he total number of kits tested. "leftover" denotes the number of kits left over with unknow results, "pcplus" denotes the percentage of how many unknow kits left over is contained on the total kits tested.